“Life’s most persistent and urgent question is: What are you doing for others?.” Rev. Dr. Martin Luther King, Jr., 1967 sermon

 Support a Black-owned business

-Here’s a GLAMom list of Greater Lansing Local Black Owned Businesses
+Here’s a GLAMoms list of Greater Lansing Local Black Owned Businesses

 Visit your local library and check out a couple of books about Martin Luther King Jr.